WAM2layers/WAM2layers/README.md

      and store in convenient format.
    - `Hor_Fluxes_Output_mat.py`: convert intermediate output from step 1
      preprocessing to monthly data.

+Note: Data paths are hardcoded into the scripts mentioned above.
+You'll have to update them manually before running each script.

 ## Other versions